Mobile nursing

 Meet the team

 In her role as a Pasifika Senior Community Nurse, Lisa does health checks in homes and at events while providing a holistic wrap-around approach.
-A strong advocate for clients in the psycho-social context, Lisa is also very involved in our mobile vaccination space.
-Lisa enjoys being out in the community and helping people to navigate the health system.
+A strong advocate for clients in the psycho-social context, Lisa enjoys being out in the community and helping people to navigate the health system.

 Mela, a dedicated registered nurse, is committed to serving our community by helping individuals achieve, maintain, and restore their health.
 Her passion for healthcare is evident in her compassionate and professional approach to patient care.